formifan2002/signalk-ais-navionics-converter/README.md

 #### Debug All Vessel Details
 - **Default**: false
 - **Description**: Enables detailed debug logging for all vessels in the server log.
-Only visible when plugin is in debug mode.
+Option only visible if plugin is in debug mode.
 Useful for troubleshooting or understanding of send data.

 #### Debug MMSI
 - **Default**: empty
-- **Description**: MMSI number for detailed debug output of a specific vessel.
-Only visible when plugin is in debug mode.
+- **Description**: Debug output will be filtered for only this MMSI.
+Option only visible if plugin is in debug mode.
 Leave empty to disable.

 #### Debug Stale
 - **Default**: false
-- **Description**: Stale vessels will be shown in debug log - only visible if plugin is in debug mode and debug all vessel details is enabled
+- **Description**: Stale vessels will be shown in debug log - option only visible if plugin is in debug mode and debug all vessel details is enabled

 #### Debug JSON
 - **Default**: false
-- **Description**: JSON data of vessels will be shown in debug log - only visible if plugin is in debug mode and debug all vessel details is enabled
+- **Description**: JSON data of vessels will be shown in debug log - option only visible if plugin is in debug mode and debug all vessel details is enabled

 #### Debug AIS data
 - **Default**: false
-- **Description**: Detailed debug AIS data output in server log for all vessels - only visible if plugin is in debug mode and debug all vessel details is enabled
+- **Description**:  AIS NMEA0183 data output will be shown in debug log - option only visible if plugin is in debug mode and debug all vessel details is enabled

 #### Debug corrected SOG
 - **Default**: false
-- **Description**: Detailed debug output in server log for all vessels with corrected SOG - only visible if plugin is in debug mode and debug all vessel details is enabled
+- **Description**:  Vessels with corrected SOG will be shown in the debug log - option only visible if plugin is in debug mode and debug all vessel details is enabled

 ## How It Works